Continuous-Data/MSSQL-CICD-Helper/README.md

 You don't need to store both executables if you only want to partial functionality but it is advised to store them both.
 After you've saved the configuration you are set to go.

 If you are unsure where either MSBuild / SQLPackage is located on your system (or on the runners system) you can use [Get-MSSQLCICDHelperPaths](#get-mssqlcicdhelperpaths).

 To review your saved config file use [Get-MSSQLCICDHelperConfiguration](#get-mssqlcicdhelperconfiguration).

+*Note: when using docker (or any non persistant tooling) you need to inject your config file after you generate it with below function.
+This is not covered by this readme but i am willing to help. just [contact](MSSQL-CICD-Helper@protonmail.com) me!*

 ----